LaxmiMaheshwari/CTech-resume-screening-app/server/README.md

 # Resume Screening API

-A FastAPI-based application that leverages AI and NLP to analyze resumes against job descriptions, providing detailed match scores and insights for recruitment processes.
+A Flask-based application that leverages AI and NLP to analyze resumes against job descriptions, providing detailed match scores and insights for recruitment processes.

 ## Features